Convexity of Self-Similar Transonic Shocks and Free Boundaries for the Euler Equations for Potential Flow: Introduction

 The convexity of shock waves is not only an important geometric property observed frequently in physical experiments and numerical simulations, but also crucial in the analysis of multidimensional shock waves.
 For example, the convexity property of transonic shocks plays an essential role in the proof of the uniqueness and stability of shock waves with large curvature in \cite{CFX2017}.
 Therefore, our approach can be useful for other nonlinear problems involving transonic shocks, especially for the problems that cannot be handled by the perturbation methods.

 In particular, as an application of our general framework for the convexity of shocks, we prove the uniform convexity of transonic shocks in the two longstanding fundamental shock problems.
 The first is the problem of shock reflection-diffraction by concave cornered wedges as analyzed in \S 7.1.
-It has been analyzed in Chen-Feldman \cite{cf-annofmath20101067regularreflection,cf-book2014shockreflection} and Bae-Chen-Feldman \cite{bcf-invent2009174505optimalregularity}, in which von Neumann's sonic and detachment conjectures for the existence of regular shock reflection-diffraction configurations have been solved all the way up to the detachment wedge-angle for potential flow.
+It has been analyzed in Chen-Feldman \cite{cf-annofmath20101067regularreflection,cf-book2014shockreflection}, in which von Neumann's sonic and detachment conjectures for the existence of regular shock reflection-diffraction configurations have been solved all the way up to the detachment wedge-angle for potential flow.
 The second is the Prandtl-Meyer reflection problem for supersonic flow past a solid ramp as analyzed in \S 7.2.
 Elling-Liu \cite{ellingliu-CPAMPrandtlMeyerReflection20081347} made a first rigorous analysis of the problem for which the steady supersonic weak shock solution is a large-time asymptotic limit of an unsteady flow under certain assumptions for an important class of wedge angles and potential fluids.
 Recently, in Bae-Chen-Feldman \cite{baechenfeldman-prandtlmayerReflection,Bae-Chen-Feldman-2}, the existence theorem for the general case all the way up to the detachment wedge-angle has been established via new techniques based on those developed in Chen-Feldman \cite{cf-book2014shockreflection}.
 For both problems, we apply the general framework developed in this paper to prove the uniform convexity of the transonic shocks involved.

-The study of geometric properties of free boundaries, such as the convexity under consideration, is fundamental in the mathematical theory of free boundary problems; see \cite{CS1,CS2,DM,Friedman_book,Toland} and the references cited therein.
+The study of geometric properties of free boundaries, such as the convexity of free boundaries and the monotonicity properties of the corresponding solutions under consideration, is fundamental in the mathematical theory of free boundary problems; see \cite{CJK,CS1,CS2,DM,EvansSpruck,Friedman_book,Toland} and the references cited therein.
 Furthermore, as mentioned earlier, the convexity of free boundaries has played an essential role in the analysis of the uniqueness and stability of solutions of the free boundary problems, as shown in \cite{CFX2017}.